-Canon G7 X versus Panasonic FZ2000
+Canon G7 X vs Panasonic FZ2000

 The physical size and weight of the Canon G7 X and the Panasonic FZ2000 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is considerably larger (128 percent) than the Canon G7 X. Moreover, the FZ2000 is substantially heavier (201 percent) than the G7X.
 In this context, it is worth noting that neither the G7X nor the FZ2000 are weather-sealed.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon G7 X||4.1 in||2.4 in||1.6 in||10.7 oz||210||n||Sep 2014||699|